akmcd/SampleCalc/README.md

 This is a simple interactable calculator program using Java GUI's.
-Nothing extraordinary.